WA Sporting Car Club: Early years

 The club was involved in the development of flying mile speed contests in 1932, as well as the Albany Speed Classic in 1936.

 In the 1930s, activities included hill climbs, open events, organisation of country events, speed tests, and trials, including events previously run by the Royal Automobile Club of Western Australia.

 It had also operated from other raceways, including the Caversham Raceway, the Brooklands Track (1930s West Subiaco), Nicholson Road, Cannington track, as well as country locations.

-1970s
+Race Track

-The club was the builder of, and has been the operator of Wanneroo Raceway since the 1970s.
+In the 1969, The club opened Wanneroo Park Raceway, Now known as Carco.com.au Raceway, and operate it to this day.

 Publications

 The Club has had a range of periodicals that have included other clubs and related sports based in Western Australia over the years.